This is gonna be a weird one. Trying something experimental with this post, so bear with me guys!

 Hell, her primary colour is red.
 Just like Asuka!
 Red is a natural fit for loud-mouths like these two, but I do think it's worth noting that I made this decision (along with Steph's colour choice) unconsciously.

 Maisy's conflict, like everyone in LoveSick Darlings, is about connection and how we express ourselves via these connections.
 Maisy is a truly confident person who is a force-of-nature.
 Those who have played the game now this based off of her behaviour.
 She leads conversations, makes sure people only talk about things she is included in, takes others down when they don't agree with her, and exercises emotional control by telling people what is right and what is wrong.
 Asuka desires this same control over her life.
-She wants evertyhing done her way, so that she can be proud of herself.
+She wants everything done her way, so that she can be proud of herself.
 She acts like she doesn't care what others think because she wants to stand tall and on her own.
-But this life has made her lonely.
+She wants to be surrounded by people who love her no matter what she does to them to make herself feel good.
 She has a perceived dominance and control over her life, and when that control starts to crumble away... her whole facade breaks down, and things get bad.
-Whether that loss of control is via being defeated by an angel and being saved by someone you hate - or being dumped by your boyfriend who you hyped everyone up to as "a serious relationship", it's this same spiral that defines these two characters.
+Whether that loss of control is via being defeated by an angel and being saved by someone you hate like what happens to Asuke - or being dumped by your boyfriend who you hyped everyone up to as "a serious relationship", it's this same spiral that defines these two characters.
 Control is everything to these loud-mouthed girls, and I didn't plan for it to line up like this at all.
 It's weird.